heavyai/rbc/doc/howtos/column.md

 # Column Type

-The Column type provide the structure and organization for storing and retrieving data within HeavyDB.
+The Column type provides the structure and organization for storing and retrieving columnar data within HeavyDB.

 ## Basic usage